Alex1253/frontend-project-arcade-game/README.md

 # How To Play the Arcade Game
    -  Download and extract the Arcade Game via Zip
    -  Open the Folder
-   -  Right Click the index.html and choose a browser and you good to go.
+   -  Right Click the index.html and choose a browser
+   -  Use the arrow keys to move the character

 # Resources
    -  Images form Udacity